Distance transforms module #include "diplib/distance.h"

 This function computes the Euclidean distance transform with one of several different methods.
 The distance

-indicates the distances from the objects (binary 1’s) to the nearest background (binary 0’s) of
+transform out indicates the distances from the objects (binary 1’s) to the nearest background (binary 0’s) of

-, and is zero everywhere where in
+in. out is of type dip::DT_SFLOAT, and is zero everywhere where in is zero.

 Computed distances use the pixel sizes (ignoring any units).
 To compute distances in pixels, reset the pixel

-).
+size (dip::Image::ResetPixelSize).
 Note that, when pixels sizes are correctly set, this function handles

 anisotropic sampling densities correctly.

-as background ("background"
+as background ("background").

-parameter specifies the method to use to compute the distances.
+The method parameter specifies the method to use to compute the distances.
 There are three general algorithms

 implemented: